nikouu/procedural-pokemon-buildings/README.md

 2. Create something vanilla with no faff
 3. Learn to use the HTML canvas properly

 It turns out the low level API the canvas provides isn't fun to work with and as such I picked up [Fabric.js](http://fabricjs.com/).
-For spending less time writing CSS I also opted for [Flex Grid Lite](https://flexgridlite.elliotdahl.com/).
+For spending less time writing CSS I also opted for [FlexBoxGrid](http://flexboxgrid.com/).

 ## Features
 - Resize your building and have it generated on the fly